'Gross negligence': $30,000 fine for not paying Hawke's Bay vineyard workers

 The Labour Inspectorate approached the Employment Relations Authority on behalf of 12 Papua New Guinea (PNG) citizens hired by ICM Horticultural Contracting Limited to work on Te Mata Estate in Hawke's Bay for no pay.

-The ERA heard that Martha Fretton, the owner-operator of ICM, was under the impression she was training to the group of 12 workers, so they could learn about working on vineyards as part of a "Global Exposure" programme.
+The ERA heard that Martha Fretton, the owner-operator of ICM, was under the impression she was training the group of 12 workers, so they could learn about working on vineyards as part of a "Global Exposure" programme.

 Fretton sent invoices to the vineyard and billed Te Mata $25,887 for the work provided by the group.